-That’s where FaaS aligns with the micro-services architecture, since each and every of your functions act as a microservice that is at an HTTP request away.
-This means, your functions, no matter of their origin code, can have their own party within the cloud, since they speak the same language (usually JSON) as independent micro-services.
+That’s where FaaS aligns with the micro-services architecture since each and every one of your functions acts as a microservice that is at an HTTP request away.
+This means, your functions, no matter of their origin code, can have their own party within the cloud since they speak the same language (usually JSON) as independent micro-services.

-- Integration is a bliss – a well-designed FaaS will remove the integration hassle since you can use any of you functions and/or microservices by simply making an HTTP request.
+- Integration is a bliss – a well-designed FaaS will remove the integration hassle since you can use any of your functions and/or microservices by simply making an HTTP request.

 - Functions are Event Driven – even if they can act as “free agents” they obey your rule and run only when you need them.
-Again, it’s similar to an UBER ride – you need it, you call it, you get it – what is amazing is that you can call them physically or just define a trigger for when a given function is needed;
+Again, it’s similar to an UBER ride – you need it, you call it, you get it – the amazing thing here is that you can call them physically or just define a trigger for when a given function is needed;

 - Delivers a “Scale to you need” approach – you can scale horizontally like a pro, without the hassle.
 If you need a function instance replicated, you can do it as many times as you need to ensure that load requirements are met;

 - Functions are Short-Lived – this is golden for your memory resources.
-When a function id done with its assignment, it gets killed and no traces are left in the memory or elsewhere, leveraging resources for other functions that are waiting an event’s call.
+When a function is done with its assignment, it gets killed and no traces are left in the memory or elsewhere, leveraging resources for other functions that are waiting for an event’s call.